Tenant Eviction: Grounds Under s8

 Ground 16 covers accommodation linked to employment and the tenant has ceased to be in that employment.
 At least 2 months notice is required before court proceedings are started.

-Ground 17 was the final ground introduced by the Housing Act 1996 and covers cases where the tenancy has been created through the tenant knowingly making a false statement (or someone else made it on their behalf).or someone acting on his behalf.
+Ground 17 covers cases where the tenancy has been created through the tenant knowingly making a false statement (or someone else made it on their behalf or someone acting on their behalf.

-There is also one other overriding reason for seeking possession, and that is where it can clearly been shown that the tenant is no longer using the accommodation as his principal home.
+There is also one other overriding reason for seeking possession, and that is where it can be clearly proved that the tenant is no longer using the accommodation as their principal home.